Pylons/pyramid/docs/narr/views.rst

 the user agent which performed the request.

-If :exc:`~pyramid.httpexceptions.HTTPForbidden` is raised by Pyramid itself within view code, the result of the :term:`Forbidden View` will be returned to the user agent which performed the request.
+If :exc:`~pyramid.httpexceptions.HTTPForbidden` is raised by Pyramid itself or within view code, the result of the :term:`Forbidden View` will be returned to the user agent which performed the request.

 .. index::